ReGenNow/ReGenNexus-UAP/CONTRIBUTING.md

 # Contributing to ReGenNexus UAP Core

-Thank you for your interest in contributing to the ReGenNexus Universal Agent Protocol (UAP) Core!
+Thank you for your interest in contributing to the ReGenNexus Universal Adapter Protocol (UAP) Core!
 This document provides guidelines for contributing to the open-source core protocol.

 ## Focus Areas for Community Contributions